 - Light Type

-- This setting controls whether the Light Source is Local or Global.
-Local Lights adhere to vision restrictions and are blocked by walls, while Global Lights provide vision of a location without adhering to vision restrictions (but are still blocked by walls), and Universal Lights are always visible regardless of vision or walls.
+- This setting controls whether the Light Source is Local, Global or Universal.
+Local Lights adhere to vision restrictions and are blocked by walls, Global Lights provide vision of a location without adhering to vision restrictions (but are still blocked by walls), and Universal Lights are always visible regardless of vision or walls.

 - X-Position (Pixels)

 - The current x-coordinate of the Light Source in a Scene.
 It can be changed to reposition the light.

 - Y-Position (Pixels)

 - The current y-coordinate of the Light Source in a Scene.
 It can be changed to reposition the light.